Alex-twn/STM32MP15x_workshop/readme.md

-# Setup the development workspace on your host computer
+# Setup the development environment on your host computer

+## 1. Create the development workspace on your host computer

 1. Open a terminal and setup your workspace